perses/metrics-usage/README.md

 This collector gets the Prometheus Rules Group using the HTTP API.
 Then it extracts the metric used in the alert rule or in the recording rule.

 #### Configuration

+See the doc for the complete configuration [here](./docs/configuration.md#rules_collector-config)

+Example:

 ```yaml
 rules_collector: